 Awards are given as a contribution towards the cost of recording interviews for oral history projects.
 They may be used to pay training, travel and other expenses, such as having relevant photographs copied.
 The purchase of good quality audio and/or video recording equipment may also be supported if the application includes a quote from a retailer.

-A committee of historians meets to decide who will receive New Zealand Oral History Awards.
-Preference will be given to oral historians with proven experience of successfully completing oral history projects or who have completed training in oral history.
-Other criteria are as follows:
+- Awards may be made to individuals or groups with a community-led project.
+Preference will be given to people with proven experience of successfully completing oral history projects or who have completed training in oral history or have experience in oral traditions.

-· If you have already received a grant from this fund, you will not be eligible to apply for further funding until you have completed the previous project within the terms agreed.
+- If you have already received a grant from this fund, you will not be eligible to apply for further funding until you have completed the previous project within the terms agreed.

 Conditions for successful applicants

-· You will be required to provide regular progress reports until the project is completed.
+- You will be required to provide regular progress reports until the project is completed.

-Awards are paid in two tranches:
+Awards are paid in two parts:

-· The Awards are not intended to cover full-time salaries for the period of the project.
-However a standard fee per interview will be considered at a rate dependent on the experience of the oral historian/s.
+- The Awards are not intended to cover full-time salaries for the period of the project.
+However, a standard fee per interview will be considered at a rate dependent on the experience of the oral historian/s.

-· No work is funded retrospectively.
+- No work is funded retrospectively.